yuriy-tsarenko/gradle-project/README.md

 Build tasks
 -----------

-assemble - Assembles the outputs of this project. build - Assembles and tests this project. buildDependents - Assembles and tests this project and all projects that depend on it. buildNeeded - Assembles and tests this project and all projects it depends on. classes - Assembles main classes. clean - Deletes the build directory. jar - Assembles a jar archive containing the main classes. testClasses - Assembles test classes.
+`gradle assemble` - Assembles the outputs of this project.
+`gradle build`  - Assembles and tests this project.
+`gradle buildDependents`  - Assembles and tests this project and all projects that depend on it.
+`gradle buildNeeded`  - Assembles and tests this project and all projects it depends on.
+`gradle classes`  - Assembles main classes.
+`gradle clean`  - Deletes the build directory.
+`gradle jar`  - Assembles a jar archive containing the main classes.
+`gradle testClasses` - Assembles test classes.

 Build Setup tasks
 -----------------